ajithkotian/MyToken/README.md

 - Open the project "MyToken" in VSCode
 - Update the `.env` file with the Infura project id and Metamask wallet private key.
   - Blog on how to get "Infura project id" : https://ethereumico.io/knowledge-base/infura-api-key-guide/ (Refer step 1 and 2)
-  - Blog on how to get Metamask account private key : https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key
+  - Blog on how to get Metamask Rinkeby testnet account private key : https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key
 - `npx truffle migrate --network rinkeby`
     - Make a note of the contract address as shown below
     - ![contract address](assets/img/Contract_address.png)